Projet CMRAI : Detecting the vulnerable aorta in MRI for precision cardiovascular medicine

 What is a H2020 call for projects?

-Horizon 2020 (2014-2020) is the research and innovation funding program of the European Union.
+Horizon 2020 (2014-2020) is the European Union’s research and innovation funding program.
 This program aims to support resolutely interdisciplinary research projects, likely to respond to major economic and social challenges.
-It has been succeeded by Horizon Europe (2021-2027).
+It was succeeded by Horizon Europe (2021-2027).

 Atrial fibrillation, a heart rhythm disorder, is the most common cardiac arrhythmia and the leading cause of strokes in the heart.
 Frequently associated with heart failure, high blood pressure, but also with obesity and diabetes, AF affects approximately 1% of the general population and up to 8% of people over 80 years of age.